Tumypmyp/any-task/README.md

 ## How to use

+**⚠️ Requirement:** The current version of AnyTask requires a **running official Anytype desktop client** on the local network to function.

 ### Android

 To use Android app you should first install AnyTask on device with a desktop Anytype installed.
-Then connect to the same Private network (Wi-Fi) and enter the desktop ip in the app (example: 10.0.0.45:31029).
+Then connect to the same Private network (Wi-Fi) and enter the desktop ip in the app (example: 10.0.0.45:31010).
 - Request 4-digit code
 - Enter the code in the app